2006 Tampa Bay Buccaneers season: Week 9: vs. New Orleans Saints

 Hoping to rebound from their road loss to the Giants, the Buccaneers went home for an NFC South rematch with the New Orleans Saints.
-In the first quarter, the Bucs trailed early as Saints QB Drew Brees completed a 15-yard TD pass to WR Marques Colston and a 52-yard TD pass to WR Devery Henderson.
+In the first quarter, the Buccaneers trailed early as Saints quarterback Drew Brees completed a 15-yard touchdown pass to wide receiver Marques Colston and a 52-yard touchdown pass to wide receiver Devery Henderson.
 In the second quarter, kicker John Carney helped New Orleans improve its lead with a 46-yard field goal.
-Tampa Bay would valiantly fight back, as QB Bruce Gradkowski completed a 44-yard TD pass and a 17-yard TD pass to WR Joey Galloway, but that would be as close as they would get.
-In the third quarter, Saints pulled away with RB Deuce McAllister completing a 3-yard TD run and Brees completing a 45-yard TD pass to Henderson.
-With a scoreless second half, the Bucs would fall to 2–6.
+Tampa Bay would valiantly fight back, as quarterback Bruce Gradkowski completed a 44-yard touchdown pass and a 17-yard touchdown pass to wide receiver Joey Galloway, but that would be as close as they would get.
+In the third quarter, Saints pulled away with running back Deuce McAllister completing a 3-yard touchdown run and Brees completing a 45-yard touchdown pass to Henderson.
+With a scoreless second half, the Buccaneers would fall to 2–6, and were swept by the Saints for the first time since 2002.

 Week 10: at Carolina Panthers

 The Buccaneers travelled to Bank of America Stadium for an NFC South rematch on Monday Night Football with the Carolina Panthers.
-In the first quarter, QB Bruce Gradkowski completed a 6-yard TD pass to WR Ike Hilliard for the only score of the period and the first half.
-However, in the third quarter, the Panthers struck back with a vengeance as kicker John Kasay nailed a 28-yard field goal, QB Jake Delhomme completing a 4-yard TD pass to WR Keyshawn Johnson, and FB Brad Hoover contributing a 5-yard TD run.
-In the fourth quarter, even though kicker Matt Bryant would nail 28-yard field goal, Carolina managed to put the game away with Delhomme completing a 36-yard TD pass to WR Steve Smith.
-With the loss, the Bucs fell to 2–7.
+In the first quarter, quarterback Bruce Gradkowski completed a 6-yard touchdown pass to wide receiver Ike Hilliard for the only score of the period and the first half.
+However, in the third quarter, the Panthers struck back with a vengeance as kicker John Kasay nailed a 28-yard field goal, quarterback Jake Delhomme completing a 4-yard touchdown pass to wide receiver Keyshawn Johnson, and fullback Brad Hoover contributing a 5-yard touchdown run.
+In the fourth quarter, even though kicker Matt Bryant would nail a 28-yard field goal, Carolina managed to put the game away with Delhomme completing a 36-yard touchdown pass to wide receiver Steve Smith.
+With the loss, the Buccaneers fell to 2–7.

 Week 11: vs. Washington Redskins

 Hoping to rebound from their three-game losing streak, the Buccaneers went home for rematch of last season's NFC Wildcard match-up with the Washington Redskins.
-In the first quarter, the Bucs drew first blood with kicker Matt Bryant nailing a 26-yard field goal, while Redskins kicker Nick Novak got a 45-yard field goal.
-After a scoreless second quarter, Washington took the lead in the third quarter with QB Jason Campbell completed a 3-yard TD pass to TE Chris Cooley.
-Tampa Bay would respond with QB Bruce Gradkowski completed a 2-yard TD pass to TE Anthony Becht.
-In the fourth quarter, the Bucs managed to wrap-up the game with Gradkowski completing a 34-yard TD pass to WR Joey Galloway, while Bryant kicked a 31-yard field goal.
-Even though the Redskins would get a 4-yard TD pass from Campbell to TE Todd Yoder, the Bucs held on to win and advance to 3–7.
+In the first quarter, the Buccaneers drew first blood with kicker Matt Bryant nailing a 26-yard field goal, while Redskins kicker Nick Novak got a 45-yard field goal.
+After a scoreless second quarter, Washington took the lead in the third quarter with quarterback Jason Campbell completing a 3-yard touchdown pass to tight end Chris Cooley.
+Tampa Bay would respond with quarterback Bruce Gradkowski completed a 2-yard touchdown pass to tight end Anthony Becht.
+In the fourth quarter, the Buccaneers managed to wrap-up the game with Gradkowski completing a 34-yard touchdown pass to wide receiver Joey Galloway, while Bryant kicked a 31-yard field goal.
+Even though the Redskins would get a 4-yard touchdown pass from Campbell to tight end Todd Yoder, the Buccaneers held on to win and advance to 3–7.